lucaspcamargo/troublob/README.md

 + Menu

-Music was converted using libOPNMIDI (midi2vgm).
-Still needs some manual adjustment.
+A couple of songs were rearranged using the [Furnace](https://github.com/tildearrow/furnace/) tracker Some music was converted using libOPNMIDI (midi2vgm), and still needs some manual adjustment or arrangement.
 SFX was imported straight from the original game.
-Art uses LibreSprite for tilesets and sprites, and Tiled for tilemaps.
+Art uses [LibreSprite](https://github.com/LibreSprite/LibreSprite) for tilesets and sprites, and [Tiled](https://github.com/mapeditor/tiled) for tilemaps.

 The original Dweep was created and programmed by Steve Pavlina, with music by Michael Huang.